lban2049/fastapi/.aigne/doc-smith/docs/user-guide-dependency-injection.md

 # Dependency Injection

-FastAPI includes a powerful but intuitive Dependency Injection (DI) system.
+FastAPI includes an intuitive Dependency Injection (DI) system.
 It's a way for your code to declare things it requires to work, like database sessions, authentication credentials, or shared parameters.
 FastAPI then takes care of providing these dependencies to your code.

 This is very useful for:
 - Sharing logic and code.